Automated Reinforcement Learning: An Overview: Markov Decision Process Components

 \subsubsection{Challenges}

-Similar to state representation, approaches for determining action space contains hyper-parameters and finding appropriate configurations are important.
-One way to optimize the parameters is through hyper-parameters optimization module as it is depicted by a dashed arrow between actions and hyper-parameter optimization in Figure \ref{fig:overview}.
-This is challenging because there might be several action spaces and each has some parameters.
-Hence, the search space is relatively big and the optimization procedure is computationally expensive.

-Finding the optimal action space needs many trial and error steps by checking different definitions.
-Automation level may help to decide the policy distribution or descretization approach for continuous actions is necessary.
-Designing the structure of the policy output is normally performed using expert knowledge which is not always available.
-This is an interesting research direction that may influence positively on the output of a RL framework.
+Similar to state representation, approaches for determining action space contain hyper-parameters, and finding appropriate configurations is important.
+One way to optimize the parameters is through the hyper-parameters optimization module, as depicted by a dashed arrow between actions and hyper-parameter optimization in Figure \ref{fig:overview}.
+This is challenging because there might be several action spaces, and each has some parameters.
+Hence, the search space is relatively large and the optimization procedure is computationally expensive.
+On the other hand, finding the optimal action space needs many trial and error steps by checking different definitions.
+The automation level may help decide the policy distribution or discretization approach for continuous actions, which is necessary.
+Designing the structure of the policy output is normally performed using expert knowledge, which is not always available.
+This is an interesting research direction that may influence positively on the output of an RL framework.